Pavan23030242078/Chatbot/README.md

-This is RASA chatbot
+This is RASA chatbot,
-it is intent based
+it is intent based,
 deployed using flask